mantidproject/mantid/docs/source/tutorials/mantid_basic_course/fitting_data/04_exercises.rst

    the three peaks
 #.
 Associate the plot with the Fit Function panel and set fitting range
    to be between approximately 2270 and 5000 microseconds
 #.
-Right click on plot and select 'Add background...' then
+Right click on plot and select Add background... then
-   :ref:`FlatBackground`
+   FlatBackground
 #.
 Right click on plot and add peak
-   :ref:`IkedaCarpenterPV`.
+   IkedaCarpenterPV.
 This is peak function where some parameters of the peak function may be related to instrument geometry.
 As of this writing scientist(s) of the GEM instrument modified the file MantidInstall/instrument/GEM_Parameters.xml such